noahehall/theBookOfNoah/0current/aws/0networking.md

   - can contain public/private resources
     - private: for private resources
       - should point to the NAT GATEWAY in the public subnet
+      - this translates a resources private IP to a public one
     - public: for public resources
       - should point to the internet gateway
+      - this enables inbound/outbound traffic on the public net

 - route tables: specify how vpc traffic flows in/out of subnets

-  - controls subnet routing directs traffic between subnets
+  - controls subnet routing & directs traffic between subnets
     - e.g. specify how a resource in a private subnet can connect to something in a public subnet
   - default route table: can be modified but not deleted